olivierhagolle/Sentinel-download/README.md

 # Sentinel-download

 (I share tools I develop for my needs.
 These days, I am downloading data through [The French Sentinel mirror site](https://peps.cnes.fr) using another tool I developped [Peps_download](https://github.com/olivierhagolle/peps_download).
-I have therefore not much time to maintain that one.
-Volunteers are welcome to take over its maintenance,)
+From my computer, PEPS is much faster than Copernicushub.I have therefore not much time to maintain that one.
+Volunteers are welcome to take over its maintenance).

 ### Description
 Tool to download Sentinel data from ESA (using the wget or aria2 downloaders).
 This tool can download whole products or only one tile per product, with the -t option (http://olivierhagolle.github.io/Sentinel-download).
 It should work both on windows and linux.